Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

 With Snowpark, we remove both issues.
 The current version of Snowpark introduces support for Scala, a well know language for data piplines, ELT/ETL, ML, big data projects and other use cases.
 Snowpark enables us to take advantage of standard libraries to bring custom features directly to data to create a scalable and easy to use experience in the Data Cloud.

 This repo is structured in multiple parts.
 Each part has a [notebook](notebook) with specific focus areas.
 All notebooks in this series require a Jupyter Notebook environment with a Scala kernel.
-If you do not already have access to that type of environment, I would highly recommend that you use [Snowtire V2](https://github.com/zoharsan/snowtire_v2) and this excellent post [From Zero to Snowpark in 5 minutes](https://medium.com/snowflake/from-zero-to-snowpark-in-5-minutes-72c5f8ec0b55).
-Please note that Snowtire is not officially supported by Snowflake, and is provided as-is.
-Additional instructions on how to set up the environment with the latest versions can be found in the README file in this repo.

 All notebooks will be fully self contained, meaning that all you need for processing and analyzing datasets is a Snowflake account.
 If you do not have a Snowflake account, you can sign up for a [free trial](https://signup.snowflake.com/).
 It doesn't even require a credit card.